MIT lecturer, author shares research on innovation with NUWC Division Newport workforce

 |0

-This work, MIT lecturer, author shares research on innovation with NUWC Division Newport workforce, by David Stoehr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MIT lecturer, author shares research on innovation with NUWC Division Newport workforce, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-MIT lecturer, author shares research on innovation with NUWC Division Newport workforce